Mons - Culture capital and symbol of strength

 The newly opened Mons Memorial Museum presents a highly sensitive and personal exhibit that addresses the intertwined relationships between military and civilians caused during occupation.
 Utilizing more than 5,000 accounts from letters, notebooks and interviews of people present in Mons during both WWI, WWII and the periods surrounding them, museum visitors are “asked to question the multiple and complex realities” created by war.

-To commemorate the liberation of Mons in 1944, the city hosts its annual Tanks in Town on Aug.
-28-30, 2015, one of the largest concentrated displays of WWII armored reconnaissance and amphibious vehicles.
+To commemorate the liberation of Mons in 1944, the city hosts its annual Tanks in Town in late August, one of the largest concentrated displays of WWII armored reconnaissance and amphibious vehicles.
 Guests can enjoy tank rides and an international militaria flea market at the family-friendly event.

 Birth of an artist